The Forgotten King of Wine Exporters: The Algerian Wine Industry

 1963: Any Hope for Algerian Wine?

 This signaled the possibility of Algeria’s wine industry.
-As the domestic market shrank even further once the French colonial settlers began leaving the count, the wine industry was wholly reliant on foreign markets.
+As the domestic market shrank even further once the French colonial settlers began leaving the country, the wine industry was wholly reliant on foreign markets.

-But Algeria’s post-independence politics quickly scuppered any survival of the wine industry.
+But Algeria’s post-independence politics quickly put an end to the wine industry.
 A coup d’état in 1965 brought Houari Bounmedienne to power at the head of a military junta.
 This lasted for over a decade until he died in 1978.

 After that, Algeria entered into decades of military dictatorship, religious extremism, and civil war.
 These developments and concerns caused France and Italy, in particular, to worry about whether Algerian wine would damage their domestic wine industries.

 The Fall of Alegria’s Wine Industry

 Many wine-importing countries in Europe stopped treating Algeria as though it was part of the EEC from a trade perspective.
 By 1973, The EEC removed all the benefits the Algerian wine industry had relied on.
 The result of this on Algeria’s wine industry was catastrophic.

 Reason 2: New Ownership and Shift in Goods Produced